 - How do I apply for financial aid?

 You must ensure that you are enrolled in an eligible curriculum to receive financial aid.
 Eligible academic curriculums are degree and certificate programs that have been approved by the Department of Education.
 To apply for financial aid, follow these steps:

 Step 1: Complete the Free Application for Federal Student Aid (FAFSA).
 You must complete this form to receive both federal and state grants.
 You can complete the form online.
 List the LFCC school code on the FAFSA to ensure LFCC receives your results.
-This code is 008659 on the application.You should also request a pin number from the Department of Education.
-The pin number serves as your electronic signature and can be requested at the Federal Student Aid PIN Website.
+This code is 008659 on the application.You should also create an FSA ID and Password from the Department of Education.
+This serves as your electronic signature and can be requested at the Federal Student Aid FSA ID Website.